 Scroll Tracking

-Scroll tracking is a measure of how far down your pages your users are scrolling.
-It’s a great user engagement metric to keep an eye on because it helps you see how engaged users are with your website.
+Scroll tracking measures how far down your pages visitors are scrolling.
+It’s an important user engagement metric to keep an eye on because it helps you understand how interested users are in your content.

 However, it’s important to note that when you turn on scroll tracking through GA4 enhanced measurement, it only tracks whether or not users are reaching the very bottom of your pages (or 90% scrolled).
 It doesn’t give you a percentage of how far users scroll on average.
 You’d also have to create a custom exploration report to see the data.